Jolene Blalock: Star Trek: Enterprise (2001–2005)

-2003–present
+2003–2017

-Blalock appeared in the film Slow Burn, which was shot in 2003 between seasons two and three of Enterprise, unveiled at the Toronto International Film Festival in September 2005, and finally saw limited theatrical release in 2007.
+Blalock appeared in the film Slow Burn, which was shot in 2003 between seasons two and three of Enterprise, unveiled at the Toronto International Film Festival in September 2005, and saw limited theatrical release in 2007.

-She guest-starred in two episodes of Stargate SG-1 as Ishta, leader of a group of rebel female warriors.
+Blalock guest-starred in two episodes of Stargate SG-1 as Ishta, leader of a group of rebel female warriors.

 Blalock was scheduled to appear on an episode of Lost during the 2005–2006 season.
 Though she filmed some scenes, they were never used in an episode nor featured as "deleted scenes" in the DVD set's bonus material.
 Set photos from the shooting of a scene surfaced in 2008.

 In Starship Troopers 3: Marauder, which was released direct-to-video on August 5, 2008, Blalock played Captain Lola Beck who led a mixed group of survivors on a journey across an alien infested wasteland.

-Blalock played Alexa, the wife of a hospitalized porn star, in the 2009 episode "Teamwork" on the series House.
+Blalock played Lexa, the wife of a hospitalized porn star, in the 2009 episode "Teamwork" on the series House.

 In the second season of Legend of the Seeker, appearing in the January 2009 episodes "Dark" and "Perdition", Blalock played Sister Nicci, a Sister of the Dark.

 Blalock had a supporting role as Stacy in the action thriller Sinners and Saints (2010).

+Blalock's most recent film roles were in the direct-to-video Killing Frisco (2014) and then the TV movie A Man for Every Month (2017).

+2024

+Blalock briefly returned to acting to voice an alternate universe version of her Star Trek: Enterprise character in the Star Trek: Lower Decks fifth season episode "Fissure Quest".
+She was credited mononymously as Jolene in the episode.

 Personal life

 Blalock is married to Michael Rapino, CEO of Live Nation.
-Rapino lived in England while Blalock lived in the U.S. while working on Star Trek: Enterprise.
+Rapino lived in England and Blalock lived in the U.S. while working on Star Trek: Enterprise.
 She proposed to him and they married in Negril, Jamaica, on April 22, 2003.
 They have three sons, born in 2010, 2012, and 2014.
 Rapino and Blalock founded the Rapino Foundation, which helps populations in the developing world.

 Blalock is a dog fancier and has appeared on the cover of the UK's K9 Magazine.